What it means for you

 Icon expand How will the Bank operate if EU passporting is removed?

-We are a UK focussed bank, so for the vast majority of customers, our services and products will remain the same after Brexit.
-However, to prepare for the possible loss of EU passporting we are going to use, our banking entity in the Netherlands.
-Moving EEA customers over to NatWest Markets N.V. so we can keep serving our EEA customers as we do today.
+We are a UK focused bank, so for the vast majority of customers, our services and products will remain the same after Brexit.
+However, to prepare for the possible loss of EU passporting we will use our banking entity in the Netherlands, NatWest Markets N.V to provide continuity of service from NatWest Markets to our non-UK EEA customers.
 As the Netherlands is a member of the EU, we’ll be able to use EU passporting rights for NatWest Markets N.V. to serve EEA customers.

-Preparing for the intended move of our Western Europe Large Corporate business and operations to NatWest Markets N.V.
+We're also preparing for the intended move of our Western Europe Large Corporate business and operations to transfer to NatWest Markets N.V.
 We’ll make sure there’s minimal disruption to our customers’ business and we’ll provide our customers with our full support throughout the transition.

 Making these changes to our operations will allow us to continue to offer products and services to all our customers, regardless of where they live and where they do business.